Coping With Hypnagogic Hallucinations: Tips for a Peaceful Sleep

 ● Difficulty transitioning smoothly into deep sleep

-Chronic stress not only amplifies hallucinations but also contributes to fragmented sleep, reducing overall sleep quality.
+Chronic stress amplifies hallucinations and contributes to fragmented sleep, reducing overall sleep quality.
 Our specialist recommends stress-management strategies such as mindfulness, guided relaxation, and consistent sleep routines to minimize these episodes.

 Yes.
 Sleep apnea, especially obstructive sleep apnea (OSA), can disrupt normal sleep architecture and oxygen supply to the brain.
 These intermittent drops in oxygen can lead to:

-● Incomplete REM cycles, where hypnagogic-like imagery may spill over into wakefulnes
+● Incomplete REM cycles, where hypnagogic-like imagery may spill over into wakefulness: This can lead to vivid dreams or hallucinations that occur when transitioning between sleep and wakefulness.

-Koala Center For Sleep & TMJ Disorders specializes in evaluating sleep fragmentation and underlying airway issues, which are often overlooked in standard sleep assessments.
-Through comprehensive sleep studies and oral appliance evaluation, we:
+At Koala Center For Sleep & TMJ Disorders, our expert team specializes in evaluating sleep fragmentation and underlying airway issues, which are often overlooked in standard sleep assessments.
+We conduct comprehensive sleep studies and evaluate oral appliances.

 ● Identify micro-arousals or subtle disruptions in sleep architecture